Showing posts with label Tokyo. Show all posts

 Timber!
 Timber!

 2. Emerging markets.
-TIPS is a success in previous years and so it seems like a good stage where to present new companies and new products.
+TIPS was a success in previous years and some see this event as a good stage to present new companies and new products.
 In previous years we saw some European and American traders.
 This year, we also saw dealers from India, PR China and Turkey.

 An Indian trader--Endless.